teo1927/Ansible/README.md

 # Ansible-Quick-Start.sh
-This Script initializes the Ansible quick start directory structure and best practice environment
+This Script initializes the Ansible quick start directory structure and best practice environment for horizontal scaling

 ### Centos Distributions ONLY

 #### Usage